bunnyxt/bunnyxt-tmdb/README.md

 ## Introduction

-This project is the third homework of USC CSCI-571 2021 Spring Session.
-In this project, students are required to build a film database webside powered by [TMDB](https://www.themoviedb.org/) api.
+This project is built for the third homework of USC CSCI-571 2021 Spring Session.
+In this homework, students are required to build a film database webside powered by [TMDB](https://www.themoviedb.org/) API.
 According to the instructions, students must implement several backend APIs via Node.js and SPA frontend via AngularJS.
-Finally, the project is deployed to Azure cloud platform.
-This repo contains my submission of this homework, which could be access at [https://bunnyxt-tmdb.azurewebsites.net](https://bunnyxt-tmdb.azurewebsites.net).
+Finally, the website should be deployed to the cloud platform.
+This repository contains my submission of this homework, which could be access at [https://bunnyxt-tmdb.azurewebsites.net](https://bunnyxt-tmdb.azurewebsites.net).

 ## Features

-- Built Single Page Application (SPA) based on AngularJS with TypeScript.
+- Built responsive Single Page Application (SPA) based on AngularJS with TypeScript.
 - Via the frontend, users can browse latest trending films and tv shows, search items via keywords, check detailed info page, etc.
-- Implemented Continue Watching list via localStorage.
+- Implemented Continue Watching list via localStorage, which will store visited pages.
+- Constructed watchlist via localStorage, which will contains films or tvs marked by users.
 - Developed Node.js backend with Express web application framework.
 - The backend works as a proxy, which means that it would receive requests from frontend, then repost request with API_KEY to TMDB API, receive response from TMDB, then return back to frontend.
 - Deployed the project to Azure, URL: [https://bunnyxt-tmdb.azurewebsites.net](https://bunnyxt-tmdb.azurewebsites.net).